First Responders Are More Likely to Develop Post-Traumatic Stress Disorder (PTSD)

 EHN has three integrated treatment programs designed for first responders with PTSD and addiction disorders:

-- Programme de Traitement Concomitant—Trouble de Stress Opérationnel et Dépendances program at our Clinique Nouveau Départ facility in Montreal, QC.
+- Programme de Traitement Concomitant—Trouble de Stress Opérationnel et Dépendances program at Clinique Nouveau Départ facility in Montreal, QC.

 They all have similar objectives and use similar methods to achieve them.
 The program at Clinique Nouveau Départ is in French language but can accommodate English speakers.